 Before you head to the Nation’s Oldest City, some travel essentials include a camera for capturing all of the historic architecture and cobblestone streets and plenty of comfortable clothes and shoes for all of the exploring you are bound to do.
 And don’t forget the sunscreen and beach towels; there are more than 42 miles of pristine beaches in the area.

 When you arrive in St. Augustine, a great way to get around the city is on a sightseeing tour.
-Old Town Trolley offers more than 20 convenient stops at popular attractions like Potter’s Wax Museum, St. Augustine Distillery, Villa Zorayda, and Ripley’s Believe It or Not! and over 100 other points of interest.
+Old Town Trolley offers many convenient stops at popular attractions like Potter’s Wax Museum, St. Augustine Distillery, Villa Zorayda, and Ripley’s Believe It or Not! and over 100 other points of interest.
 Make sure to pick up the trolley’s comprehensive map and tour brochure, which offers coupons and discounts to the city’s favorite places to visit.

 And what would a vacation be without a little shopping and plenty of eating and drinking?
 Check out the shops along St. George Street and boutiques on King Street by the Casa Monica Hotel.
 A few favorite restaurants among the locals include The Blue Hen Cafe on Martin Luther King Avenue and Ice Plant Bar on Riberia Street, one of the best craft cocktail bars in the southeast.
 The Floridian and Barley Republic Irish Pub, both on Spanish Street, will round out a foodie’s evening.

-Plan to visit Orlando in April when the average temperatures spike to the mid 80s and dip to the high 50s.
+Plan to visit Orlando in April when the average temperatures spike to the mid-80s and dip to the high 50s.
 The City Beautiful, as it’s known by residents, is also a great starting point for more exotic locales.
 The Orlando International Airport and Orlando Sanford International Airport offer daily flights to destinations all over the world.

 Settled in 1875 and incorporated as a city in 1885, the historic core of “Old Orlando” resides in Downtown Orlando along Church Street, between Orange Avenue and Garland Avenue.
-Check out the neighborhoods situated around Lake Eola where century old oaks line brick streets such as Lake Eola Heights and Thornton Park.
+Check out the neighborhoods situated around Lake Eola where century-old oaks line brick streets such as Lake Eola Heights and Thornton Park.
 Just north of the city lies Winter Park.
 Once considered a winter resort, today, Winter Park features more than 70 parks and various events, festivals and celebrations throughout the year.

 When you go, check out downtown restaurants like 310 Lakeside on East Pine Street, Kasa Restaurant & Bar and Downtown PourHouse, which are both on South Orange Avenue, as well as The Rusty Spoon on West Church Street and Super Rico Colombian Bistro on West Central Boulevard.
-Orlando has plenty of shopping, too, including high-end retail stores and independently owned boutiques.
+Orlando has plenty of shopping too, including high-end retail stores and independently owned boutiques.

-Located about 500 miles south of Jacksonville, the Southernmost City in the Continental United States is a bit of a drive for a weekend getaway, but can be reached by airplane.
-And the travel will be worth it once you reach the white sandy beaches, coral reefs and pristine blue-green water of the Straits of Florida.
+Located about 500 miles south of Jacksonville, the Southernmost City in the Continental United States is a bit of a drive for a weekend getaway but can be reached by airplane.
+And the travel will be worth it once you reach the white sandy beaches, coral reefs, and pristine blue-green water of the Straits of Florida.
 The island paradise was designated as American property in 1822 when Lt.
 Commander Matthew C. Perry sailed the schooner Shark to the island and planted a U.S. flag.
-Nowadays, Key West offers sun-drenched hospitality, a colorful history and year-round superb weather.
+Nowadays, Key West offers sun-drenched hospitality, a colorful history, and year-round superb weather.

 Some of the best months to visit Key West include April and May with average temperatures hovering in the 70s and 80s and precipitation lower than most of the other months.
-It is also an ideal destination for events like The Final Sail: Key West Sailfish Championship and home to annual festivals like Fantasy Fest, Songwriters Festival, Mini-Lobster Season, and the annual Conch Republic Independence Celebration.
+It is also an ideal destination for events like The Final Sail: Key West Sailfish Championship and is home to annual festivals like Fantasy Fest, Songwriters Festival, Mini-Lobster Season, and the annual Conch Republic Independence Celebration.

 An island city and part of the Florida Keys, Key West is roughly 90 miles north of Cuba.
-It’s also a popular stop for cruise ships and home to Key West International Airport, which services the major airlines as well as charter flights.
+It’s also a popular stop for cruise ships and is home to Key West International Airport, which services the major airlines as well as charter flights.
 Catch a flight at Jacksonville International Airport, make a pit stop in another Florida city and you’ll land in paradise before you can say, “One mojito, please.”
 You can also elect to land at Miami International Airport and rent a car for a scenic drive down the Overseas Highway.

 As far as shopping and dining, Key West has that, too.
 Check out boutiques such as Tucker’s Provisions, Besame Mucho, and The Green Pineapple on Duval Street for cool, eco-friendly treasures or the perfect t-shirt.
-There are also famous eateries and bars including Blue Heave for Floridian-Caribbean fusion-fare on Thomas Street, El Meson de Pepe for authentic Cuban cuisine on Wall Street, and Azur Restaurant for Mediterranean dining on Grinnell Street.
+There are also famous eateries and bars including Blue Heaven for Floridian-Caribbean fusion-fare on Thomas Street, El Meson de Pepe for authentic Cuban cuisine on Wall Street, and Azur Restaurant for Mediterranean dining on Grinnell Street.

 Traveling North to Georgia

 May and June are ideal months to visit Savannah with temperatures ranging from the low 60s to upper 80s and precipitation on average lower than the later summer months.
 It is also one of the top cultural hubs in the southeast featuring everything from American Impressionism exhibitions to live music and theater events.
-Check out the Savannah Civic Center, a first-class facility located on West Oglethorpe Avenue that hosts over 500 events a year, as well as Savannah Theatre on Chippewa Square, SCAD Museum of Art on Savannah College of Art and Design’s main campus and Lucas Theatre for the Arts, which hosts the annual Savannah Film Festival.
+Check out the Savannah Civic Center, a first-class facility located on West Oglethorpe Avenue that hosts over 500 events a year, as well as the Savannah Theatre on Chippewa Square, SCAD Museum of Art on Savannah College of Art and Design’s main campus and Lucas Theatre for the Arts, which hosts the annual Savannah Film Festival.

-Savannah is easy to get to by car – located not far from Interstate 95 – and is home to Savannah/Hilton Head International Airport, which services a half-dozen airlines including American Airlines, Delta and JetBlue.
+Savannah is easy to get to by car – located not far from Interstate 95 – and is home to Savannah/Hilton Head International Airport, which services a half-dozen airlines including American Airlines, Delta, and JetBlue.

-Before you head to Savannah for the weekend, be sure to pack a camera for capturing the city’s stunning natural beauty, fascinating history and magnificent architecture, as well as plenty of comfortable clothes and walking shoes.
+Before you head to Savannah for the weekend, be sure to pack a camera for capturing the city’s stunning natural beauty, fascinating history, and magnificent architecture, as well as plenty of comfortable clothes and walking shoes.
 After all, Savannah’s downtown area is one of the largest National Historic Landmark Districts in the United States and features 22 squares varying in size and character.